List of Lorien Legacies characters: Setrákus Ra

 In The Fate of Ten, Ra makes a broadcast, stating that the Garde are alien terrorists.
 He gives Earth 48 hours to surrender.
 After learning the Sanctuary is no longer protected, Ra takes the Flagship Anubis toward it and fires a powerful cannon that destroys the temple.
 During this time, he has a black ooze pumped into Ten's body to control her.
 Six impales Ra with a pipe he was using to harvest the Loric energy underneath Sanctuary, severely wounding Ra and forcing him to flee.
 In United As One, Ra is seen in a vision, healing himself in a pool of the black ooze he used to control Ten.
 While Ra heals, the Mog commanders fight over the lack of orders and their desire to become the next leader.
 The Garde take advantage of the discord in the Mog Fleet and capture a warship.

 Once healed, Ra regains command of the Mog fleet and orders it to bomb Earth's major cities.
 It is revealed that during his healing process, he corrupted Loric energy, seen as the black ooze, from Sanctuary and gained the ability to bestow Legacies on other Trueborn Mogs.
 During the attack on his main base in West Virginia, he faces Four, Five, Seven, and Nine but defeats them due to his bonding with the corrupted Loric energy.
 Four attempts to stab Ra with a dagger made of Voron.
 However, the black ooze continually healed any wounds inflicted.
 When Nine strikes him in the chest with the Voron dagger, the black ooze absorbs it.
 While Seven attempts to heal Nine's injury, Ra grabs her hand, causing him to retreat in pain.
-Realizing that the only way to injure him was to use the Legacy of Recupero, Four takes him on in a one-on-one showdown.
-Six makes her way down to the pool of black ooze and finds Four and Ra both barely alive.
-Ra is restored to his original elderly Loric body and attempts to get back into the pool.
+Realizing that the only way to injure him was to use the Legacy of Recupero, Four takes him on in a one-on-one showdown and uses his Recupero to heal Ra of the black ooze and his augmented abilities, restoring Ra to his original elderly Loric body.
+Six makes her way down to the pool of black ooze and finds Four and Ra both barely alive and Ra attempting to get back into the pool.
 Six grabs the Voron dagger and tells him, "This is what progress looks like." as she decapitates Ra.
+Following their leader's death, many of the Trueborn Mogs surrender and, a year later, a number of them reject Ra's teachings completely and burn his holy book.